tensorflow/io/README.md

 sudo python3 -m pip install pytest TFIO_DATAPATH=bazel-bin python3 -m pytest -s -v tests/test_serialization_eager.py
 ```
+If Xcode is installed, but /usr/bin/xcodebuild -version is not showing so, you might need to enable Xcode command line with following command:
+xcode-select -s /Applications/Xcode.app/Contents/Developer

+Restart terminal might be required to make the above change effective.

 Note from the above the generated shared libraries (.so) are located in bazel-bin directory.
 When running pytest, `TFIO_DATAPATH=bazel-bin` has to be passed for shared libraries to